sartq333/ml-learning-doc/README.md

 - This document was quite helpful if you don’t prefer learning by books but still want to learn in structured manner: [Mech - ML community resource list.pdf](https://drive.google.com/file/d/1uG3kMT51sEfZZAUatOvna_1uieaaK15z/view?usp=sharing), [ML RESOUCES-20250624T145356Z-1-001.zip](https://drive.google.com/file/d/1ROdHTGgtuvN_igUWmqr8LUoZ-NNF-8BD/view?usp=sharing)
 (credits: [Mitanshu](https://www.linkedin.com/in/mitanshu-chakrawarty-a312081b4))

+- You can also refer from my [notes](https://drive.google.com/drive/folders/11khFurA3lxPuSJ4Bp5EmmiPVTrsL7Gqg?usp=sharing) (if you're able to understand my handwriting :)).

 - Start writing about whatever you learn on websites like medium.com, because when you'll write down stuff, you'll realize that there are some gaps in your learning, and while pouring down your thoughts/understanding of concepts somewhere you'll try to fill those - and also other people might learn something useful from your writings, please note that don't write just for the sake of writing - or copy paste from chatgpt, write your *original/raw* thoughts!